DPS Board of Education Director Scott Baldermann wants to apologize, promises to do better

 Last month, Denver District Court Judge Andrew Luxen agreed and ordered DPS to release the recording.

-Prompted, in part, by the media coalition's filing for a motion for contempt against DPS, Baldermann pressed for the board to release the video by requesting Gaytán call a special meeting.
+Prompted, in part, by the media coalition's filing for a motion for contempt against DPS, Baldermann said he pressed for the board to release the video by requesting Gaytán call a special meeting.

 Baldermann also said he was troubled by all the time, energy and expense fighting the recording’s release in court for what he believed to be a losing battle.